SerkanYilmazDev/byteland/README.md

 	5

 ### How To Work
-The project is a maven project.
-Any ide(ecilpse,netbeans etc.) maven project is import.
+The project is a maven project which you can import into aany ide(ecilpse,netbeans etc.)
-Run the App.java class that is under the com.mustafaergan.byteland package and the above input data are entered.
+Run the App.java class that is under the com.mustafaergan.
+Byteland package and the above input data are entered.